kishu-10/kishu-10/README.md

 - Available for Freelancing

+- Exploring the world of AI and Machine Learning, working and trying out different models and ideas.

 - Also learning JavaScript, TypeScript, React.js and Node.js

 - Reach me through <a href = "mailto: mhrznkishu.10@gmail.com">mhrznkishu.10@gmail.com</a>

-- Know about my experiences from <a href="https://docs.google.com/document/d/1JwVeWoVrPl6kNuiam4G2egFXt3mvg_2PhYXSAW9C5Ug/edit?usp=sharing" target="_blank">Resume</a>
+- Know about my experiences from <a href="https://drive.google.com/file/d/18vMM_sduzSRub3ngZtoUUtUSpg12vFSF/view?usp=sharing" target="_blank">Resume</a>

 - Have a look at my portfolio site <a href="https://kishumaharjan.com.np/" target="_blank">kishumaharjan.com.np</a>